Dion-Krasniqi/workout-tracker/README.md

 * More information about exercises;
 * Customization and more user stats;
 * Add workout search based on focus of workout(eg.if a workout has majority leg exercises, leg focus);
+* Huge lack of translations, so options in other languages